Discover Family Fun at Frank Kitts Park on Wellington’s Waterfront

 Can I Bring My Dog to Frank Kitts Park?

-You can bring your dog to Frank Kitts Park, but check specific event rules for any restrictions.
-Enjoy dog-friendly activities on the expansive lawns, ensuring you follow park rules and keep your pet under control.
+You can bring your dog to Frank Kitts Park, but check specific event rules for restrictions.
+Enjoy dog-friendly activities on the lawns, ensuring you follow park guidelines and keep pets controlled.

 Are There Picnic Areas Within the Park?

-Yes, you'll find picnic spots throughout the park, including grassy areas and tiered seating.
-Enjoy family activities nearby, like the children's play area, making it perfect for a fun day out with your loved ones.
+Yes, you’ll find numerous picnic spots throughout Frank Kitts Park, including grassy areas and seating.
+Enjoy nearby family activities like the play area for a perfect day out.

 What Are the Park’s Opening and Closing Hours?